Akuuura/voe2-IT265-002/docs/GameStudio.md

 ## Unique Selling Point (USP)
 *What will make your games stand out from others, particularly in the indie/board game space?*

-> [Unique Mechanics to make games feel fresh and new, Stylized Interface/Graphics to seperate our games visually from others, and ]
+> [Unique Mechanics to make games feel fresh and new, Stylized Interface/Graphics to seperate our games visually from others, and wackiness that will attract those with silly hearts]

 ---